 Def Leppard Classic Albums: Hysteria

 A musical biography telling the incredible story of the making of the Def Leppard album Hysteria.
-The album that sold over 17 million copies, produced seven hit singles, and brought worldwide superstardom to Def Leppard in 1987.
+The album sold over 17 million copies, produced seven hit singles, and brought worldwide superstardom to Def Leppard in 1987.
 After the success in America of the 1983 album Pyromania, the band went into 'exile' in Dublin to begin the writing and production of their fourth album.
 It would be four years in the making.

 During this time they would try three different record producers, three different recording studios, Producer Robert 'Mutt' Lange would suffer leg injuries in a car crash, Joe Elliott would contract mumps, drummer Rick Allen would narrowly survive a terrible car crash but lose his left arm in the accident, and the band would be taken to the limits of their physical and emotional endurance.
 This program takes a track-by-track look at the making of the album.